hashicorp/terraform-provider-aws/website/docs/r/db_option_group.html.markdown

 * `engine_name` - (Required) Specifies the name of the engine that this option group should be associated with.
 * `major_engine_version` - (Required) Specifies the major version of the engine that this option group should be associated with.
 * `option` - (Optional) A list of Options to apply.
+* `skip_destroy` - (Optional) Set to true if you do not wish the option group to be deleted at destroy time, and instead just remove the option group from the Terraform state.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 Option blocks support the following: